Giulia Domenichetti

-Giulia Domenichetti (born 29 April 1984) is an Italian former football midfielder and futsal player, both in the highest leagues in Italy.
+Giulia Domenichetti (born 29 April 1984) is an Italian former football midfielder and former futsal player and coach, both in the highest leagues in Italy.
 Before ending a three-year spell out of football in 2018, she mainly played for Sassari Torres in Italy's Serie A. She was a member of the Italian national team for nearly a decade, taking part in three European Championships.

 Career

-Aside from eleven seasons with Torres, where she won three Serie A winner's medals, she also played in Serie A with Calcio Chiasiellis A versatile midfielder, Domenichetti was a longstanding member of the Italy women's national football team with 90 caps.
-She is a veteran of Italy's 2005, 2009 and 2013 UEFA Women's Championship campaigns.
+Aside from eleven seasons with Torres, where she won three Serie A winner's medals, she also played in Serie A with Calcio Chiasiellis A midfielder, Domenichetti was a longstanding member of the Italy women's national football team with 90 caps.
+She was a part of Italy's 2005, 2009 and 2013 UEFA Women's Championship campaigns.

 Coinciding with Torres' exclusion from Serie A for financial reasons, in 2015 she left association football for futsal.
 She signed with Città di Montesilvano, a Serie A Elite club based in Montesilvano, Italy.
 The club won the championship in 2015-2016 the season.

 Torres played one more season in Serie A football, signing with Florentia San Gimignano S.S.D. for the 2018–19 season.